 1.)
 They participate in an elaborate courtship display, which involves lots of leaping, dancing, wing-flapping, throwing grass in the air, and loud trumpeting.

 2.)
-Brolgas are omnivorous (eat both vegetable and animal matter), but mainly eat tubers and some crops.
+Brolgas are omnivorous (eat both plant and animal matter), but mainly eat tubers and some crops.
 They will also eat molluscs, insects, amphibians, and mice.

 3.)
 A brolga will typically lay 2 eggs.
 The eggs take approximately 32 days to hatch.